99-year-old Chilean scientist is a living legend in plant genetics, and here’s his story.

 Alejandro’s parents are Croatian immigrants who came to Chile around 1900 from the Kingdom of Yugoslavia (Croatia became a sovereign state in 1991).
 He was born on the same date as his father and paternal grandfather, the 14th of February, but in 1925.
 He spent his youth living in the southernmost tip of Chile (and of the world), in the city formerly known as Magallanes, now Punta Arenas.
 Here, he met his wife of now 74 years, Neva Goic, also the daughter of Croatians, and who, like Dr. Violic, is blessed with wonderful physical and mental health for her 98 years of age.

-Younger generations find it hard to imagine a world without the Internet or television.
+Younger generations find it hard to imagine a world without the internet or mobile phones.
 But for Alejandro Violic, music came from phonographs, antibiotics did not exist to treat sicknesses, and he studied agronomy when the laws of Mendel had been re-discovered about 45 years earlier.
 He began his career when the field of plant breeding was taking its first steps.
 As technology advanced, Dr. Violic kept up with developments in his field, adapting to new methods and contributing with his vast knowledge to the evolution of plant breeding, particularly in maize.

 Seed World LATAM recently had the great pleasure of meeting face-to-face with Alejandro Violic and his wife, Neva, to discuss his role and the impact he has had in agronomy and plant breeding.

 SW LATAM: You started your career studying agronomy at the Catholic University of Chile in the 1940s.
 How did you decide to pursue this discipline?
-Tell us about your academic history to become one of the first Chileans with a PhD in plant genetics.
+Tell us about your academic history to become one of the first Chileans with a Ph.D. in plant genetics.

 Alejandro: When I was 18, I was eager to study medicine.
 I passed the exams to enter medical school at either the University of Chile or the Catholic University in Santiago.
 Given the remoteness of Punta Arenas, in the extreme south of Chile, traveling to Santiago took at least 10 days by boat and train.
 When I arrived, I received the bad news that enrolments to medical school had closed the day before my arrival.
 As fate would have it, I opted for agronomy at the Catholic University of Chile, as it was another biological discipline.